 We have the start of the Coast to Coast Walk at St Bees, where there is also a stunning beach, promenade, beach café and walks to the RSPB nature reserve at St Bees Head.

 Copeland’s outstanding community spirit is something that makes a move here a pleasure for everyone.
 There are festivals and cultural and community events throughout the year.
 Families love the easy access to the beach and countryside, while outdoor activity enthusiasts are catered for in the stunning lakes and valleys of Copeland.

 West Cumbria is a hub for technology and innovation, with several cutting-edge medical and scientific organisations making their home at West Lakes Science Park.

-There has been significant investment in the area in recent years and this is set to continue, with big things planned for the North Shore area of Whitehaven’s waterfront, work to restore one of the old quays on the harbour, a planned new multi-million pound mining project and the possibility of a new nuclear facility at Moorside.
+There has been significant investment in the area in recent years and this is set to continue, with big things planned for the North Shore area of Whitehaven’s waterfront, work to restore one of the old quays on the harbour, a new Coastal Challenge Route and a multi-million pound mining project.

 There’s a vibrant cultural scene here too – a world-renowned theatre at Rosehill, a wide range of touring acts and community events at Florence Arts Centre, top class theatre, music and comedy at the Beggar’s Theatre in Millom, shows at Whitehaven Civic Hall and a fabulous 1920s cinema at the Gaiety in Whitehaven.